Bathinda district

 Bathinda district is in Malwa region of Punjab, India.
 The district encompasses an area of 3,385 square kilometers.
 By area, Bathinda district is the second-largest in Punjab, after Ludhiana district.
 It is bounded by Faridkot district and Moga district on the north, Muktsar district on the west, Barnala and Mansa districts on the east, and the state of Haryana on the south.
 Bathinda is cotton producing belt of Punjab.
+The district is part of the Faridkot division.

 History

 Raja Deb and Raja Vena Pal are purported to have been local rulers of the region, being tied to the fort of Bathinda.

 The district of Bathinda came into existence with the formation of the PEPSU in 1948.
 It had its headquarters at Faridkot, which were shifted to Bathinda in 1953.

 In 1953, Bathinda district was expanded to include the Phul sub-tehsil of Barnala district.
 In 1956, along with the merger of PEPSU, Bathinda was integrated into the state of Punjab.

 Later, Faridkot district was carved out of Bathinda on August 7, 1972, by separating Faridkot tehsil from Bathinda district, along with Moga and Muktsar tehsils from Firozpur district.
 Subsequently, on April 13, 1992, Mansa district was created by carving out the southeastern part of Bathinda district.

 During the British era, most of present-day Bathinda district was part of Patiala State, with Bathinda functioning as a tehsil under its Barnala (Anahgarh) district.
 Some parts of the present district were also under other princely states—Nabha State (Phul etc.), Jind State (Balanwali, Dyalpura Mirza etc.), and Faridkot State (bhagta, Goniana etc.).
 Additionally, the Mehraj/Nathana area was part of Moga tehsil in Ferozepur district until 1959, when it was transferred to Bathinda district.